 deputy registrar means a deputy registrar appointed under the Act section 16(1);

+eligible individual means an individual referred to in regulation 8(2);

+eligible individual fee, in relation to a matter specified in an item in Schedule 1, means the fee, if any, shown in column B for that item;

 enforcement officer has the meaning given to that term in the Civil Judgments Enforcement Act 2004 section 3;

-Form, if followed by a number, means the form of that number in Schedule 2 completed in accordance with these regulations;

 prosecution notice has the meaning given to that term in the Criminal Procedure Act 2004 section 3(1).

 [Regulation 3 amended in Gazette 23 Jun 2006 p.
-2182.]
+2182; 14 Jun 2016 p.
+1856.]

 4. Fees to be charged (Act s.
 53)